DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 2D Artist & Narrative Designer Meeting Notes.md

 ![](<../../../_Meta/Attachments/Pasted image 20250721114251.png>)
 - Backdrop for the text (to replace the black box that the text sits on top of)
-- Backdrop for the speaker's tag
+- Backdrop for the speaker's name
 	- Ideally, this should be big enough to fit all of the characters' names

 ### Other Stuff